 Here’s a more detailed breakdown of FreshBooks’ accounting software:

-- Pricing: $15 to $50 per month for up to 500 billable clients, custom pricing for more than that
+- Pricing: $15 to $50 per month for up to an unlimited number of billable clients, custom pricing for businesses with more complex needs

 - Ease of Use: Easy to use for bookkeepers with many clients but can be more difficult than other options on this list